 Amir Azarpazhooh, D.D.S., M.Sc., Ph.D., F.R.C.D.(C)

-Dr. Amir Azarpazhooh obtained his DDS from Iran in 2001, and his specialty training in Canada at the University of Toronto in Dental Public Health (2004-2007) and Endodontics (2007-2010) combined with his PhD degree (2007-2011).
-Dr. Azarpazhooh is an Associate Professor in the Faculty of Dentistry, UofT, with a cross-appointment in the University of Toronto (Clinical Epidemiology Program of the Institute of Health Policy, Management and Evaluation of the Faculty of Medicine, and the Toronto Health Economics and Technology Assessment (THETA) Collaborative) as well as the Department of Endodontics at Schulich school of Medicine & Dentistry, University of Western Ontario, London, Ontario.
-Amir is the Head of Division of Endodontics and Division of Research at the Department of Dentistry, Mount Sinai Hospital and a Clinician Scientist with the Lunenfeld-Tanenbaum Research Institute of Mount Sinai Hospital, the key affiliated teaching hospital of the University of Toronto.
-Amir is also the Cochrane Collaboration regional site representative at the University of Toronto.
-Dr. Azarpazhooh has authored and co-authored more than 150 papers, abstracts, and reports and has presented at over 50 national and international scientific meetings.
-His research interests include relationships between evidence-based dentistry and clinical decision making, patient-centred care, eliciting patient preferences in clinical decision-making.
-He is also a practicing endodontist (part time) in Toronto, ON, Canada.
+Dr. Amir Azarpazhooh obtained his D.D.S. from Iran in 2001, and his specialty training in Canada at the University of Toronto in dental public health (2004-2007) and endodontics (2007-2010) combined with his Ph.D. degree (2007-2011).
+Dr. Azarpazhooh is an associate professor in the Faculty of Dentistry, University of Toronto, with a cross-appointment in the University of Toronto's clinical epidemiology program of the Institute of Health Policy, Management and Evaluation of the Faculty of Medicine, and the Toronto Health Economics and Technology Assessment (THETA) Collaborative.
+Dr. Azarpazhooh is also the head of division of endodontics and division of research at the department of dentistry, Mount Sinai Hospital and a clinician scientist with the Lunenfeld-Tanenbaum Research Institute at Mount Sinai Hospital, the key affiliated teaching hospital of the University of Toronto.
+He is also the Cochrane Collaboration regional site representative at the University of Toronto.
+Dr. Azarpazhooh has authored and co-authored more than 150 papers, abstracts and reports and has presented at over 50 national and international scientific meetings.
+His research interests include relationships between evidence-based dentistry and clinical decision making, patient-centered care, eliciting patient preferences in clinical decision-making.
+He is also a practicing endodontist (part time) in Toronto.